Chiral symmetry breaking and phase diagram of dual chiral density wave in a rotating quark matter: INTRODUCTION

 There are pieces of evidence in theoretical studies of the thermodynamic properties of systems under rigid rotation, which imply the suppression of scalar condensate \cite{Jiang:2016wvv,Sadooghi:2021upd}.
 This phenomenon is related to the alignment of spin of particles in the direction of angular velocity which is known as the Barnett effect \cite{Barnett:1915}.
-Therefore, the rotation tends to decrease the transition temperature of the chiral symmetry broken ($\chi SB$) phase to the chiral symmetry restored ($\chi SR$) phase.
-Moreover, as shown in \cite{Wang:2018sur}, in the $T - \mu$ plane of the phase diagram, with increasing the angular velocity of system the location of critical point (CP) is shifted to the region of phase space with fixed chemical potential but smaller temperature.
-Hence, in addition to the reduction in the phase boundary due to the decrease in the transition temperature, the change in the location of CP manifests itself, in particular, in the broadening of the second order phase boundary.
-Apart from the nature of phase structure of quark matter under rotation, another feature of this system is the break down of translational invariance in plane orthogonal to the angular velocity whose signature manifests as a radial inhomogeneity in the constituent mass \cite{Zhang:2020hha,Sadooghi:2021upd,Chen:2022mhf}.
+Therefore, the rotation tends to decrease the transition temperature of the chiral symmetry-broken ($\chi SB$) phase to the chiral symmetry restored ($\chi SR$) phase.
+Moreover, as shown in \cite{Wang:2018sur}, in the $T - \mu$ plane of the phase diagram, with increasing the angular velocity of the system the location of the critical point (CP) is shifted to the region of phase space with fixed chemical potential but smaller temperature.
+Hence, in addition to the reduction in the phase boundary due to the decrease in the transition temperature, the change in the location of CP manifests itself, in particular, in the broadening of the second-order phase boundary.
+Apart from the nature of the phase structure of quark matter under rotation, another feature of this system is the breakdown of translational invariance in a plane orthogonal to the angular velocity whose signature manifests as a radial inhomogeneity in the constituent mass \cite{Zhang:2020hha,Sadooghi:2021upd,Chen:2022mhf}.